tschumann/basis-source/README.md

 $ git clone https://github.com/you/repo

-$ # note that the steps below are in update.bat too
+$ # note that similar steps below in update.bat too

 $ # create a new remote that points to Basis Source